spacelephantlabs/AIPs/AIPS/aip-33.md

 class NFT {
     public id: Bignum;
     public properties: { [_: string]: string };
     constructor(id: Bignum) {...}
     public updateProperty(key: string, value: string) {...}
 }
 ```

 Here we can see a design choice: `NFT.id` is of `Bignum` type (a big number).
-Identify tokens with numbers is a choice based on ERC721 specifications defining nft ids as the largest unsigned integer of the EVM : `uint256` (256 bits).
+Identify tokens with numbers is a choice based on ERC721 specifications defining NFT ids as the largest unsigned integer of the EVM: `uint256` (256 bits).

 Existing `Wallet` model must be extended to reference `owned tokens id`:

 ```typescript
 class Wallet {
     [...]
     public tokens: Bignum[];

     [...]